Trump says Ukraine can win back territory from Russia, shifting his tone on the war

 “Depends on the circumstance,” he said.
 “But you know, we’re very strong toward NATO.”

-The president’s comments came hours after his secretary of state, Marco Rubio, indicated the US would not shoot down Russian jets that enter NATO airspace but said the alliance would continue to intercept them.
+The president’s comments came hours after Rubio, indicated the US would not shoot down Russian jets that enter NATO airspace but said the alliance would continue to intercept them.

 Rubio said he didn’t think NATO allies would shoot down Russian aircraft “unless they’re attacking.”